devRant-Community/awesome-devrant/README.md

   - [devRant-Haskell](https://github.com/Supernerd11/devrant-haskell) - A Haskell wrapper for the devRant API
 - Crystal
   - [devRant-Crystal](https://github.com/iostreamer-X/devRant-crystal) - A Crystal wrapper for the devRant API
-- Rust
-  - [devRant-Rust](https://github.com/flyingP0tat0/devrant) - A Rust wrapper for the devRant API
 - Swift
   - [devRant-Swift](https://github.com/troligtvis/devRant) - A Swift wrapper for the devRant API